Krowemoh/TCL-Utilities/README.md

 `:numbers` - Toggle the line numbers
 `:f` - Format the file

+`:dec` - Decompile a file - ASI
+`:prec` - Precompile a file - ASI
-`:archive` - Archive a record in a file, creates a copy to ARCHIVE-{FILE} with a datestamp
+`:comp` - Decompile and Precompile a file - ASI `:archive` - Archive a record in a file, creates a copy to ARCHIVE-{FILE} with a datestamp

 `:vlist` - View the object code source of a BASIC program

 `:fa` - Toggle the file attributes, only works in dictionaries